Zhengshin/Juneau-s-Tourism-System/README.md

 - Some cross-city inputs are stylized or literature-derived rather than collected through one uniform pipeline
 - Predictions may be affected by uncertainty and parameter sensitivity
 - The current implementation focuses on MATLAB-based research prototyping rather than large-scale ML engineering

+## My Contribution

+I contributed to the **model establishment** and **partial MATLAB code implementation** for this project, including support for the optimization logic and the project workflow.

+## Academic Context

+This repository corresponds to the **MCM/ICM 2025** submission and reflects the major components of the paper:

+- sustainable tourism modeling
+- feedback-constrained dynamic optimization
+- sensitivity analysis
+- entropy-weighted city diagnosis
+- adaptive countermeasure design